JeffersonLab/JANA2/docs/jana1to2/developers-transition-guide.md

 - Emit a warning when two plugins register the same parameter with conflicting default values.
 - Inspect the exact parameter values used by a factory

 If you register parameters in other contexts, this machinery might not work and you might get incomplete parameter lists and missing or spurious error messages.
 Worse, your code might not see the parameter values you expect it to see.
-Registering parameters from inside component constructors is less problematic but still discouraged because it won't work with some upcoming new features.
+Registering parameters from inside constructors is less problematic but still discouraged because it won't work with some upcoming new features.

 #### Getting Parameter Maps
 ##### **JANA1**
 To obtain a map of all parameters that share a common prefix: